Pairing symmetry and superconductivity in La$_3$Ni$_2$O$_7$ thin films

-{\it Orbital-resolved superconducting gap.}$-$ Figure.~\ref{fig:ob_FS} presents the orbital-resolved superconducting gap for (a) $\Delta_{\bot}^z$, (b) $\Delta_{||}^z$, (c) $\Delta_{\bot}^x$, and (d) $\Delta_{||}^x$, respectively.
+Figure.~\ref{fig:ob_FS} presents the orbital-resolved superconducting gap for (a) $\Delta_{\bot}^z$, (b) $\Delta_{||}^z$, (c) $\Delta_{\bot}^x$, and (d) $\Delta_{||}^x$, respectively.
 For $\Delta_{\bot}^z$ in Fig.~\ref{fig:ob_FS}(a), the gap is positive for the bonding branch of $\alpha,\gamma$ pockets, and is negative for the anti-bonding branch of $\beta$ pocket.
-For $\Delta_{||}^z$ in Fig.~\ref{fig:ob_FS}(b), the gap structure clearly demonstrates the sign-flip $s_{\pm}$-wave with the node appearing at the reduced BZ boundary.
+For $\Delta_{||}^z$ in Fig.~\ref{fig:ob_FS}(b), the gap structure clearly demonstrates the sign-flip $s_{\pm}$-wave with the node appearing at the extended BZ boundary (diamond shape).
 Also, another node at the BZ diagonal direction in both Fig.~\ref{fig:ob_FS}(a,b) is identified due to the vanishing of hybridization.
 For $\Delta_{\bot}^x,\Delta_{||}^x$ in Fig.~\ref{fig:ob_FS}(c,d), similar behavior is observed as compared to Fig.~\ref{fig:ob_FS}(a,b), but with a much smaller magnitude.